comp426-25f/final-project-team-42/FEATURE_TESTING_GUIDE.md

 ---

-## Feature 2: Study Group Management
+## Feature 2: group chat Management

 ### Description

-Users can create study groups, view group details, and see member/resource counts.
+Users can create group chat, view group details, and see member/resource counts.

 ### How to Test

 1. **View Dashboard**
    - Log in to your account
    - Navigate to `/dashboard`
-   - You should see the study groups interface
+   - You should see the group chat interface

-2. **Create a New Study Group**
+2. **Create a New group chat**
    - Click the "+ Create Group" button
    - Fill in the form:
      - Course: `COMP 426`